PatrickHo-134/learn-golang/lesson1/note.md

 This section covers Chapter 1 of Head First Go

 ### 1. Introduction and setting up
-- Define your own package
+- Define your own package: `go mod init example/hello`
      + When your code imports packages contained in other modules, you manage those dependencies through your code's own module.
 That module is defined by a go.mod file that tracks the modules that provide those packages.
 That go.mod file stays with your code, including in your source code repository.
-- Call code in an external package
+- Call code in an external package: `go mod tidy`
      + When adding an external module as a requirement, a go.sum file is created mofor use in authenticating the module

 ### 2. Syntax basics